BishopFox/bfinject/README.md

   * dlopen() will RET to the value in the $lr register, which is another RET instruction
   * RET will return to RET will return to RET... ad infinitum
 * Poll the thread's registers to check for $pc == address of ROP gadget (the RET instruction)
-* Terminate the thread, free the memory, jopb done.
+* Once the gadget is hit, terminate the thread, free the memory, job done.

 ## Known issues
 * None